 Planks are a great way to work your stomach muscles, but if done incorrectly they might hurt your back.
 These are three common reasons why your back hurts when you plank and what you can do to fix it!

 “It kind of feels like pinching right here.”

 “How come that one hurts my back?”

-The solution: Concentrate on keeping your back in a “flat” or “neutral” position.
-Engage your quads, but, and abs to “tilt” or “roll” your pelvis backwards thereby flattening your back out and eliminating the pinch-inflicting arch.
+How to fix an arched back plank: Concentrate on keeping your back in a “flat” or “neutral” position.
+Engage your quads, butt, and abs to “tilt” or “roll” your pelvis backwards thereby flattening your back out and eliminating the pinch-inflicting arch.